i05nagai/memorandum/language/english_speaking.md

     * the long tube that carries solid waste from the stomach out of the body:
     * bowel movement
         * A bowel movement is the last stop in the movement of food through your digestive tract.
+    * move your bowel
+        * to excrete the solid waste that is contained in the bowels
+            * pass from the body
 * aneurysm
     * An aneurysm occurs when part of an artery wall weakens, allowing it to balloon out or widen abnormally.
     * brain aneurysm